Retropikzel/foreign-c/README.md

 ## Hacking

-- main.sld is the real main which is copied to main.scm
 - You will need to have [scheme_testrunner](https://git.sr.ht/~retropikzel/scheme-testrunner) installed to run tests on large scale
     - You can also run them on your machine